What is the GDPR?

 The GDPR includes several requirements that benefit consumers, mandate increased control and transparency, and adds robust accountability requirements as well as significant fines for violations – up to 4% of global revenues or 20 million Euro, whichever is greater.
 Key differences in this data privacy regulation include stronger conditions for consent and obligations for data processors as well as data controllers, with obligatory contractual terms between the two.
 The GDPR also requires organizations to include data protection in the initial design of systems, a concept known as ‘privacy by design.’

 How is DocuSign preparing for the GDPR?

-As an organization focused on earning our customers’ trust and handling their documents with care, DocuSign has developed a strong compliance culture and robust security safeguards, which are reflected in its ISO 27001 certification and its approved Binding Corporate Rules (BCR).
+As an organization focused on earning customers’ trust and handling their documents with care, DocuSign has developed a strong compliance culture and robust security — reflected in its ISO 27001 certification and its approved Binding Corporate Rules (BCR).
 DocuSign’s GDPR compliance efforts will leverage these assets.
-DocuSign is actively monitoring regulator guidance and interpretations of key GDPR requirements to inform its efforts, and, like many cloud service providers, is currently reviewing its data protection program, making adjustments to ensure compliance with the General Data Protection Regulation (GDPR) by May 25, 2018.
+DocuSign is actively monitoring regulator guidance and interpretations of key GDPR requirements to inform its efforts, and, like many cloud service providers, continues to review its data protection program, making adjustments to ensure compliance with the General Data Protection Regulation (GDPR).

 Binding Corporate Rules (BCR)